Web3MADE/ReactNative-Quarkus/api/README.md

 1. Clone the repository at `https://github.com/Web3MADE/ReactNative-Quarkus.git` and `cd LearnReactNative`
 2. navigate to `/api` and run `quarkus dev` or `mvn quarkus:dev` to start the api

+The api will now be running on port 8080 at `http://localhost:8080`, unless you have changed it.

 ## Usage